 .
 We will try to explain the reasons for the decision and tell you what you might be able to do about it.

 Anybody that is involved in a fitness to practise case may be asked to be a witness.
 A witness may need to make a statement or appear at a hearing to give evidence.
+Our solicitors will offer support and advice if this is required.
 Please refer to our witness advice pages